 Carbon Taxes Under a carbon tax system, governments impose a price on each tonne of greenhouse gas emissions produced by entities.
 There are two main forms of carbon taxes: emission-based taxes, which are levied based on the quantity of carbon emitted by an entity, and taxes on goods that are carbon-intensive.
-These taxes can be imposed on sub-national, national and international levels^{xi}.
+These taxes can be imposed on sub-national, national and international levels^{xii}.
 Carbon taxes are utilised by both developed and emerging market countries.
 Many EU member states have adopted carbon taxes, with Scandinavian countries, Norway, Finland, and Sweden implementing them in the early 1990s.
 Recently, other developed nations have followed suit: Canada introduced subnational carbon taxes between 2008 and 2019, Japan established a national carbon tax in 2012, and France and Spain implemented national taxes in 2014.
 Notably, the USA lacks both a national carbon tax and subnational regional carbon taxes.
 Emerging market nations have also started implementing carbon taxes.
-Mexico introduced a carbon tax in 2014, South Africa in 2019, and both Chile and Colombia in 2017^{xii}.
-However, the carbon price of these taxes tends to be lower than those in developed nations, with the carbon price of aforementioned emerging market taxes ranging from \$3.78 to \$8.92 per TCO2e.
+Mexico introduced a carbon tax in 2014, South Africa in 2019, and both Chile and Colombia in 2017^{xiii}.
+However, the carbon price of these taxes tends to be lower than those in developed nations, with the carbon price of aforementioned emerging market taxes ranging from \$4.31 to \$10.09 per TCO2e^{xiv}.
 Whilst carbon pricing is often heralded as a cost-effective emissions reduction strategy, the mechanisms can sometimes result in carbon leakage, where companies or economies shift carbon-intensive production to countries with less stringent climate policies therefore undermining global transition efforts.
 To address this issue, carbon taxes like the Carbon Border Adjustment Mechanism (CBAM) have been introduced on imported goods.
-CBAMs aim to apply a carbon price to a range of goods to prevent ambitious domestic climate actions from leading to carbon leakage and seek to encourage cleaner industrial production in countries with lower climate ambitions, thus facilitating the global transition to a low-carbon economy^{xiii}.
-Further, supporters of CBAM carbon taxation argue that it is likely to become a particularly useful tool in reducing emissions from heavy coal users such as India, China, and South Africa, as they are pressured to reduce emissions in their exports^{xiv}.
-The European Union (EU) has been at the forefront of implementing CBAM, introducing the world's first carbon border tax as a regulation in May 2023^{xv}, with a transition period extending until the end of 2025^{xvi}.
-Following suit, the United Kingdom (UK) announced in December 2023 its plans to implement a CBAM by 2027^{xvii}.
-The decision came after a consultation process, which ran from March to June 2023, assessing carbon leakage and decarbonisation efforts^{xviii}.
+CBAMs aim to apply a carbon price to a range of goods to prevent ambitious domestic climate actions from leading to carbon leakage and seek to encourage cleaner industrial production in countries with lower climate ambitions, thus facilitating the global transition to a low-carbon economy^{xv}.
+Further, supporters of CBAM carbon taxation argue that it is likely to become a particularly useful tool in reducing emissions from heavy coal users such as India, China, and South Africa, as they are pressured to reduce emissions in their exports^{xvi}.
+The European Union (EU) has been at the forefront of implementing CBAM, introducing the world's first carbon border tax as a regulation in May 2023^{xvii}, with a transition period extending until the end of 2025^{xviii}.
+Following suit, the United Kingdom (UK) is introducing a CBAM in 2027.
+The decision came after a consultation process, which ran from March to June 2023, assessing carbon leakage and decarbonisation efforts^{xix}.
 In the UK's CBAM, the liability will solely rest on importers of products covered by the scheme, based on the emissions contained in those imported goods.
 Unlike some systems, the UK CBAM will not involve the buying or trading of emission certificates.
 It will instead place a carbon price on some of the most emission-intensive industrial goods imports and will primarily focus on sectors such as aluminium, cement, ceramics, fertiliser, glass, hydrogen, iron, and steel.
-The exact specifications, design, and implementation of the UK CBAM will be formalised in 2024, including a comprehensive list of products falling within its scope, however, regulators have already confirmed the UK CBAM will apply to Scopes 1 and 2 emissions, as well as select embodied emissions, aligning with the UK's emissions trading schemes and broader climate action goals.
+The UK CBAM will apply to Scopes 1 and 2 emissions, as well as select embodied emissions, and aims to result in a reduction in global emissions "rather than simply displacing emissions overseas"^{xx}.